-Navy chaplain Luis Padillo gives last rites to a soldier wounded by sniper fire during a revolt in Venezuela.
+Navy chaplain Luis Padilla gives last rites to a soldier wounded by sniper fire during a revolt in Venezuela.
 Braving the streets amid sniper fire, to offer last rites to the dying, the priest encountered a wounded soldier, who pulled himself up by clinging to the priest’s cassock, as bullets chewed up the concrete around them.

-The photographer Hector Rondón Lovera, who had to lie flat to avoid getting shot, later said that he was unsure how he managed to take this picture: “I found myself in solid lead for forty-five minutes … I was flattened against the wall while bullets were flying, when the priest appeared.
+The photographer Hector Rondón Lovera, who had to lie flat to avoid getting shot, later said that he was unsure how he managed to take this picture: “I found myself in solid lead for forty-five minutes … I was flattened against the wall while bullets were flying when the priest appeared.
 The truth is, I don’t know how I took those pictures, lying on the ground.

-Besides priest’s bravery, he also knows the enemy will think a lot before shooting him (just imagine the propaganda) and the enemy soldiers are catholic and would refuse that order.
+Besides the priest’s bravery, he also knows the enemy will think a lot before shooting him (just imagine the propaganda) and the enemy soldiers are catholic and would refuse that order.

 The phrase “fue una carnicería” (English equivalent: “it was carnage”) is so common in the Spanish language.
 The parallel really catches one’s eye and draws the horror of the scene even further.

 The photo was taken on June 4 (1962) by Hector Rondón Lovera, photographer of Caracas, for the Venezuelan newspaper “La Republica”.
 It won the World Press Photo of the Year and the 1963 Pulitzer Prize for Photography.
-The original title of work is “Aid From The Padre”.
+The original title of the work is “Aid From The Padre”.

 El Porteñazo (2 June 1962 – 6 June 1962) was a short-lived military rebellion against the government of Rómulo Betancourt in Venezuela, in which rebels attempted to take over the city of Puerto Cabello and its Solano Castle.
 Venezuela’s constitution was only a year old in 1962, but already there have been two attempts to overthrow the government.